 Drought is a frequent and inevitable factor in the climate of Texas.
-The seven-year drought of record in the 1950s was a turning point in Texas history that led to the development of the Texas Water Development Board.
+The seven-year drought of record in the 1950s was a turning point in Texas history.
 Since then, Texas has faced numerous droughts, including the second worst and second-longest Statewide drought that began in August 2010 and lasted through October 2014.
 Widespread drought returned to much of the State in 2022, rivaling 2011 conditions and again illustrating drought's reoccurring threat to cause significant harm.
-Therefore, it is vital to plan for the effect that droughts will have on the use, allocation and conservation of water in the State.